bpaskin/WASLibertyScriptsAndStuff/LibertyHashiCorpVaultPassword/README.md

 In Vault the Secrets Engine must be called secret and have secrets called WAScreds.
 All secrets should be kept in this path.
 ACL privledges must be given to read from secret/data/WAScreds

+The code used AppRole authentication from Vault.
+To set it up, See the vault [documentation](https://developer.hashicorp.com/vault/docs/auth/approle).
 Each Application Server that is going to use this code must have these bootstrap.properties file:
 ```
 com.ibm.hashiURL = https://<hostname>:<port>/v1
 com.ibm.hashiRoleId = Vault Role ID